andifalk/secure-oauth2-oidc-workshop/lab5/README.md

 to completely configure the resource server to use our keycloak instance.

-As we will now locally validate the incoming JWT access tokens using a static public key we do not need the discovery entries (especially the JWKS uri) any more.
+As we will now locally validate the incoming JWT access tokens using a static public key we do not need the discovery entries (especially the JWKS uri) anymore.

-You can see the changes in _application.yml_, here no _issuer uri_ property is required any more.
+You can see the changes in _application.yml_, here no _issuer uri_ property is required anymore.
-Instead we specify a location reference to a file containing a public key to verify JWT tokens.
+Instead, we specify a location reference to a file containing a public key to verify JWT tokens.

 This looks like this: